hossein1376/English-Persian-Kindle-Custom-Dictionary/.src/README.md

 Inflections are placed between the <‌idx:infl‌> and </idx:infl> tags.
 Each inflection itself is put between the two quotation mark inside the <idx:iform value=""‌> and it ends with the </idx:iform> tag.

 The definition goes right after the </idx:orth> tag.
-I had inserted a <‌p‌> tag for better readability
+I had inserted a <‌p‌> tag for better readability.

+If you're working with a big database, I suggest breaking down the html into smaller pieces for better and faster results.

 # dict.opf
 Edit the file and insert the dictionary name, the author name, input and output languages.